 |What to Expect|

-For 2020 Fall Semester, approximately half of total courses will be taught on campus, and the balance will be through remote teaching and learning.
+For Spring Semester 2021, approximately half of total courses will be taught on campus, and the balance will be through remote teaching and learning.
 Priorities for on-campus instruction include courses where in-person instruction is required for licensure or graduation, most 100-level first-year courses and courses where faculty believe in-person instruction is needed for best learning outcomes.